The Iconic Ikea Bag Is About To Look SO Different

 You know the big blue Ikea bag.
 You've likely schlepped more than those new Jubla candles and Hjälmaren towel racks in it.
 It's so sturdy that maybe you've used it to carry your laundry or move stuff to a new apartment.
 (Just us?
 Mmmkay.)

-Well, your trusty, 99-cent, 19-gallon polypropylene workhorse is abandoning the depths of your storage closet and fleeing to Paris.
+Well, your trusty, 40p, 19-gallon polypropylene workhorse is abandoning the depths of your storage closet and fleeing to Paris.

 Advertisement